paulgortmaker/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

    is assumed to be "master".
 The number of branch parameters much match the number of name parameters.

+-  *"dlname":* The download name used in downloads/git2 (or GITDIR).
+If specified,  this will override the automatically constructed name component from "thispath" for the URL git://some.host/thispath to the user specified value.
+The component from "some.host" remains unaffected.
+    Allows splitting of one repo into multiple independent download dirs.

 -  *"rev":* The revision to use for the checkout.
 The default is "master".